Top 10 best places for a gourmet tour in Hoi An

 2. Thanh Cao Lau (Cao Lau noodle)

-In a bowl of Cao Lau blends thick light yellow noodles, large slices of pork and aromatic herbs.
+In a bowl of Cao Lau thick light yellow noodles and large slices of pork are blended with aromatic herbs.

 Address: Thanh Cao Lầu, 26 Thai Phien Street